When To Take Your Child To A Pediatrician

 Children may vomit for several reasons, including motion sickness, food poisoning, or viral infection.
 Some kids may even throw up if they eat too much or become over-excited.

 However, vomiting might also be a symptom of an underlying disease, such as appendicitis, meningitis, or intestinal blockages.
 Contact your pediatrician immediately if your child vomits more than once.
+To avoid dehydration your child needs additional support, it can be helpful to have the neonatal picc line for use.
 Also, consult the advice of your child’s doctor if blood or bile exists in their puke.

 - Abdominal Pain